agiosKatastrof/aiml/README.md

 3. Commit your files locally
-saves your changes
+Saves your changes.
+Git will ask you to enter some notes about the commit.
 ```
 $ git commit .
 ```

-4. Push your changes to master to github pushes your changes from local git workspace to master in github
+4. Push your changes to master to github
+Pushes your changes from local git workspace to master in github
 ```
 $ git push origin master
 ```